-Toyota halted production of the FJ Cruiser when sales plummeted.
-The recession was the main cause of the drop in sales caused by the recession.
-Additionally, complaints about poor side grip performance, limited load capacity, visibility problems and poor rear seat comfort may also have led to the suspension of the FJ Cruiser.
-Toyota released a statement saying that the FJ Cruiser “was developed as a basic, capable and affordable all-terrain vehicle aimed specifically at serious off-roaders looking to push the limits.
+Toyota's decision to halt production of the FJ Cruiser was largely due to a drop in sales caused by the recession.
+Additionally, complaints about poor side grip performance, limited load capacity, visibility issues, and uncomfortable rear seating may have also contributed to the suspension of the FJ Cruiser.
+Toyota released a statement saying that the FJ Cruiser was designed as an affordable and capable off-road vehicle for serious off-roaders looking to push the limits.
 In an effort to address these issues, Toyota offered a reversing camera and changed the hinge mechanisms on the front seats to make entry and exit from the rear easier.